For new head of VA on LI, telemedicine is key effort

 Northport’s location was considered a plus in the 1920s, when the facility was first built to quarantine tuberculosis patients.
 But for East End veterans who must drive an hour and a half or more to get there, it’s now mostly a nuisance.

-Guermonprez said telemedicine could also help Northport address shortages in certain medical specialties, by allowing patients to interact with caregivers at VA facilities anywhere in the country.
-And telemedicine has the potential to reduce the number canceled appointments by patients too frail or otherwise unable to travel.
+Guermonprez said telemedicine could also help Northport address shortages in certain medical specialties by allowing patients to interact with caregivers at VA facilities anywhere in the country.
+And telemedicine has the potential to reduce the number of appointments canceled by patients too frail or otherwise unable to travel.

 “If you are an elderly veteran and have difficulty traveling just five minutes to the grocery store to get a bottle of milk, it may be difficult for you to be asked to go 30 minutes or an hour to the main medical center for care,” Guermonprez said.